-The best areas to stay in Warsaw for first time tourists are the neighborhoods of City Centre, Stare Miasto, Wola, and Praga Południe.
+The best areas to stay in Warsaw for first-timers are the neighborhoods of City Centre, Stare Miasto, Wola, and Praga Południe.
 These are popular and safe neighborhoods for tourists that offer a wide range of attractions and amenities.
-This guide will help you to decide where to stay in Warsaw, Poland’s capital and best things to do in each area.
+This guide will help you to decide where to stay in Warsaw as a tourist, for nightlife, and best things to do in Warsaw.

 However, the real star of Warsaw’s nightlife scene is Praga, just across the river, where you will find tons of edgy bars and restaurants.
 Alternatively, Powisle offers a more refined option, with a range of riverside cocktail bars.

 It is also well worth remembering that Warsaw is, by far, one of the more affordable of Europe’s capital cities.
 You will be able to find some impressive bargains here, even on a tighter budget.

 Warsaw does boast a pretty comprehensive public transport network of buses, trams, and metro trains.
 Even if you stay in the outer districts, you will still be able to easily get around the other districts of the city with relative ease, just try to stay near a metro station.

 |💎 Best luxury hotel:||InterContinental Warszawa, an IHG Hotel|

 |💰 Best budget hotel:||Hampton by Hilton Warsaw City Centre|